-A physicist by training, a physics teacher for 20 years, I entered the field of social sciences from 2009, with a particular interest in the history of science, the history of women and gender.
+A physicist by training and professor of physics for 20 years, I joined the field of the social sciences in 2009, with a particular interest in the history of the sciences, the history of women and of gender.

-After having co-animated from 2014 to 2017 an EHESS workshop on the roles, practices and representations of women in scholarly production, I am now interested in the sexual nature of knowledge produced in the health field.
+After having co-directed an EHESS workshop from 2014 to 2017 on the roles, practices and representations of women in the production of knowledge, my interest today is focused on the sex-linked nature of knowledge produced in the area of health.

 « Women in Mathematics: Historical and Modern Perspectives » Réflexions sur les femmes en mathématiques 2019.
 A short version of this article has been published in the Gazette des mathématiciens, SMF, Paris, 2018, p.
 57-66.